GCA-VH-lab/uorf4u/README.md

 ## Reference

 If you find uorf4u useful, please cite:
-Artyom A. Egorov, Gemma C. Atkinson **uorf4u: ...,** *---, [doi]()*
+xxx

 ## Contact

 Please contact us by e-mail _artem**dot**egorov**AT**med**dot**lu**dot**se_ or use Issues to report any technical problems.

 ## Authors

-uorf4u is developed by Artyom Egorov at [The Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden.
-We are open for suggestions to extend and improve uorf4u functionality.
+uorf4u is developed by Artyom Egorov at [the Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden.
+We are open for suggestions to extend and improve svist4get functionality.
 Please don't hesitate to share your ideas or feature requests.